 4. Choose Wedding Flowers That Are in Season and Locally Grown

 Don't choose flowers that are completely out of season or don't jive with the climate where you're getting married.
 Options that are grown locally will usually be more affordable and fresher than specialty varieties that need to be shipped from far away.

 5. Opt for Volume

-Full-petal flowers will go much further in terms of space than smaller blooms, says wedding planner Francesca DiSalvo-Follmer, owner of Pure Luxe Bride.
-Erica Taylor, cofounding partner of New York City–based Tinsel & Twine, loves using towering flowering branches like cherry blossom and forsythia as a way to get a colorful, voluminous look too.
+"Full-petal flowers will go much further in terms of space than smaller blooms," says wedding planner Francesca DiSalvo-Follmer, owner of Pure Luxe Bride.
+Erica Taylor Haskins, co-founder of Tinsel Experiential Design, loves using towering flowering branches like cherry blossom and forsythia as a way to get a colorful, voluminous look.

 6. Stick to a Few Types of Flowers